matiaspakua/tech.notes.io/pages/general_topic/on_user_stories_notes.md

 ## What is a User Story?

 User stories were created to be "placeholders for a conversation."
-They allow us to defer detailed analysis until we're confident that the behaviour they describe actually needs to be developed.
+They allow us to defer detailed analysis until we're confident that the behaviour they describe actually needs to be developed. <mark style="background: #FFF3A3A6;">They represent VALUE for the users</mark>.

 User stories are a core practice in Agile methodologies, used to capture and describe features from the perspective of the end user.
 They provide a concise and clear way to understand what the user needs and why it's important, promoting collaboration and focus within development teams.